Vermeil Wines; Coached to be the Best

 In 1976, Coach’s UCLA Bruins beat the undefeated Ohio State Buckeyes (defending National Champs) in the Rose Bowl.
 Few, except Coach and his team, ever thought this would be possible.

-Making a switch to the NFL, Coach continued his celebrated career, winning Super Bowls in 1981 and 2000.
+Making a switch to the NFL, Coach continued his celebrated career, taking his team to the Super Bowl in 1981 and again in 2000, with the St. Louis Rams winning it under the coaching of Vermeil.

 There was one common thread throughout Coach’s career: With every team, he began with a group with a talented group, but one in need of discipline, self-esteem, and to believe they were capable of anything.
 Within a few years, all his teams, at every level, performed at the top of their game.
 Coach knows how to lift people up due to his philosophy of life: